ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 If a method does not have a decorator, the basic implementation of Python methods is used.
 In this case, while ``None`` is returned, you do not document it.
-Consequently, such a method does not have a ``Returns`` section.
+Consequently, such a method does not have a "Returns" section.

 Examples
 --------

-The ``Examples`` section provides one or more small code samples that make usage of a method or function clear.
+The "Examples" section provides one or more small code samples that make usage of a method or function clear.
 They provide an easy place to start when trying out the API.

-Here is a sample ``Examples`` section from a Python file for PyAEDT.
+Here is a sample "Examples" section from a Python file for PyAEDT.

 .. code-block:: rst